encointer/dapp/README.md

 ipfs add -r --cid-version=1 dist/
 ```

-gives you the ipfs cid like `bafybeiajpbmi4kveczt22bm5x27wahyaih6wutl5d5pyp6tdyufgjg6rua`.
-Publish that to IPNS:
+gives you the ipfs cid for `dist` like `bafybeiajpbmi4kveczt22bm5x27wahyaih6wutl5d5pyp6tdyufgjg6rua`.

+Make sure you pin this cid with reliable gateways.

+Publish to IPNS to get a static link to the most recent version:
 ```
 ipfs name publish --key encointer bafybeiajpbmi4kveczt22bm5x27wahyaih6wutl5d5pyp6tdyufgjg6rua
 ```